MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ---
-title: "Guidance for deploying Office 365 ProPlus in a GCC High or DoD environment" ms.author: danbrown
+title: "Guidance for deploying Microsoft 365 Apps in a GCC High or DoD environment" ms.author: danbrown
 author: DHB-MSFT
 manager: laurawi